-She combines renewable natural fiber resources, reclaimed silk sari and clothing fabrics, and her own hand dyed silk fabrics and fibers to organically create each of her works of art.
+She combines renewable natural fiber resources, reclaimed silk fabrics, and her own hand dyed silk fabrics and fibers to organically create each of her works of art.
 She allows the materials she uses, and influences and experiences in her life, past and present, to guide her instinctively in color and design.

 An award winning fiber artist, Kami currently resides in Alabama, where she has been creating and teaching since 2014.
 Her work is available at juried fine art and craft shows, and in galleries around the United States.